Shopify Masterclass: Proven Ecommerce Business For Newbies

 Assuming you do not have the starter plan, you can edit your chosen theme by using the theme settings editor or template editor to modify the coding (HTML, CSS, and JS).
 On most themes, you will definitely want to go into the settings to modify the footer, as that is where you will add your social links, payment methods, and other details.

 If you want to use a custom domain for your store as mentioned earlier (yourdomain.com or store.yourdomain.com instead of you.myshopify.com), you will set it up in this step.
-The Shopify online manual has all of the documentation you need to set up your custom domain, from purchasing one from Shopify to using one you already have.
+The Shopify online manual has all of the documentation you need to set up your custom domain, if you don’t already have a domain name for your Shopify store then use this businessnamegenerator.com tool to find available domain name ideas.

 You will need to choose to add additional shipping costs and taxes to your items or to let Shopify know you have included them in your item price.
 Shopify includes some basic rates to get you started, but depending on what you sell, you may need to customize more options.

 You can see their list of over 90 third-party processors in the FAQ.